How to Measure Customer Growth?

 So improving the ratio of active users is necessary to improve the customer engagement scores (which are usually more complex metrics adjusted to your business’s specifics).
 If you want to track user engagement e.g. in an application you sell in a subscription-based model, you can calculate the daily active users (DAU) to monthly active users (MAU) ratio.
 It will give you the proportion of monthly active users that are engaged with your product on a single day.

 Customer-centricity Supports Growth

-Supporting customer growth is important to be able to constantly increase revenue of the company.
-To achieve success in this area, businesses have to meet the expectations and desires of their clients.
+The ability of people in an organization to understand customers’ situations, perceptions, and expectations is the customer centricity definition.
+Awareness and centricity can easily lead to customer growth, which is important to be able to constantly increase the revenue of the company.
 Customer growth is an evolving process and requires a long-term strategy.
 And a qualitative approach is necessary to keep track of customer progress as well as the effectiveness of your operations.